Shimo-1999/BaltosPuzzle/README.md

 This repository includes the **Visualizer** and **Solver** (16th place) for the **Al Zimmermann's Programming Contest: [Balto's Puzzle](http://azspcs.com/Contest/BaltosPuzzle)**.

 ## Visualizer
 The Visualizer is implemented using **Rust + WASM** and provides an interactive way to view solutions for Balto's Puzzle.

-The Visualizer provides an interactive way to explore solutions for Balto's Puzzle.
 You can access it directly on [GitHub Pages](https://shimo-1999.github.io/BaltosPuzzle/).

 ### Example Video